-Your Plan covers Prescription Drugs when they are administered to you as part of a doctor's visit, home care visit, or at an outpatient Facility.
-This includes drugs for infusion therapy, chemotherapy, Specialty Drugs, blood products, and office-based injectables that must be administered by a Provider.
-This section applies when your Provider orders the drug and administers it to you.
+Your Plan covers Prescription Drugs including Specialty Drugs that must be administered to you as part of a Doctor's visit, home care visit, or at an outpatient Facility when they are Covered Services.
+This may include drugs for infusion therapy, chemotherapy, blood products, certain injectables, and any drug that must be administered by a Provider.
+This section applies when a Provider orders the drug and a medical provider administers it to you in a medical setting.
+Benefits for drugs that you inject or get through your Pharmacy benefits (i.e., self-administered drugs) are not covered under this section.
+Benefits for those drugs are described in the "Prescription Drug Benefit at a Retail or Home Delivery (Mail Order) Pharmacy" section.